Kaunas Fortress: World War II

-When Germany began losing the war and the battlefront approached Lithuania, the German defense began attempts to prepare a defensive in Kaunas, including the use of the fortress.
+When Germany began losing the war and the battlefront approached Lithuania, the German defense began to prepare a defense in Kaunas, including the use of the fortress.
 The Nemunas River was labelled "the line of catastrophe", and Adolf Hitler called for its defense at any price.
 On August 1, 1944 Kaunas was captured by the Red Army.
 The remaining fortress structures were used for military needs and several of the original structures were demolished or redeveloped.

 The number of deaths at the fortress during World War II vary by source; the United States Holocaust Museum gives detailed descriptions of the deaths of about 18,500 Holocaust victims.
 Other sources mention 30,000 Jewish deaths, with total number 50,000.

 Post-war

 Lithuania remained a Soviet Socialist Republic until 1990.
-In 1948, the headquarters of the 7th Guards Cherkassy Airborne Division was established in the fortress' commandant's headquarters.
-The barracks were used by the 108th paratroopers regiment and the Fifth Fort served the air defense regiment.
+In 1948, the headquarters of the 7th Guards Airborne Division was established in the fortress' commandant's headquarters.
+The barracks were used by the 108th Guards Parachute Regiment and the Fifth Fort served the air defense regiment.
 Most of the forts, however, served as depots or housed farming organizations.
 During the postwar expansion and development of the city, parts of the fortress were dismantled; as part of the construction of Kaunas Polytechnic Institute the ground-level entrenchments of one defensive sector were destroyed.